 Your message is now protected, as you can tell by the new format that obfuscates the original plaintext.
 To open your message, double-click.
 This will automatically decrypt content (among other things) and present it for you to view.
 If you close the message, it will return to encrypted (protected) form.
 Else, you can choose, Release Protection and the message will return to plaintext and remain that way when you close the item.

 SSProtect is designed to be non-intrusive.
 Sharing protected content with teammates (Organization peers) is automatic, as noted by the, "Zero-Config Sharing" terminology throughout documentation.

-Third Party Trusts enable an Organization to share data with users (Accounts) in other Organizations.
+Third Party Trusts enable an Organization or Individual Account holder to share data with other Individual Accounts or Organization Users.
 This is a one-way association that permits recipients to access your protected content.
 For details, see, Managing Third Party Trusts.

 - Click the SSProtect Icon in the notification tray